CALL FOR APPLICATIONS

 - Office and meeting space

-- Pro bono accounting and legal support
+- Pro bono tax and accounting, legal and banking support

 Is this just for JHU students?